-The traditional plain vanilla bond that pays interest periodically.
-It can be yearly, semi-annually or quarterly depending upon the company’s financial policies.
+The traditional plain vanilla bond pays interest periodically.
+It can be yearly, semi-annually, or quarterly depending upon the company’s financial policies.
 When a company acquires finances, it is obliged to pay interest on time.
 During troubled times in business, paying interest periodically might become difficult for the company.

 How Deferred Coupon Bond Works?